Kangran/turtle-trading/README.md

 # detect-entry-signals
 Place limit order on 20 or 55 day breakout.

-# what
-- Components of a complete trading system
-    - Markets: What to trade
-        - High trading volume
-        - Trend well
-    - Position sizing: How much to trade
-        - Money management
-    - Entries: When to enter trade
-        - Exact price and market conditions to enter
-    - Stops: When to cut loss
-        - Tighten stops based on 2 times volatility from previous fill price, or use 0.5 times volatility for each unit
-    - Exits: When to exit trade
-        - Maintain discipline to exit
-    - Tactics: How to trade
-        - Do not place stop orders
-        - Use limit orders
-        - If multiple signals
-            - Rank markets that moved the most in terms of volatility
-            - Long strongest market
-            - Short weakest market
-        - Do not roll over expiring contract unless breakout
-        - Roll over into new contract month a few weeks before expiration, unless current position performs better
-            - Review volume and open interest
-- Further study
-    - Trading psychology
-    - Money management
-    - Trading research

 # reflect
 Markets are fixed or dynamic:
 - Fixed markets allow consistency over time